 Founded in 1881, the World Methodist Council is the modern-day face of Wesleyan/Methodist theology around the world.
-It encompasses 77 member churches on six continents, all branches of a single family tree planted by John and Charles Wesley.
-These churches include such familiar names as The African Methodist Episcopal Church, the Uniting Church, the Wesleyan Church and many, many more.
-And, although their names are different, they share a common vision of spreading the Gospel and making disciples of Christ for the transformation of the world.
+It encompasses 80 member churches on six continents, all branches of a single family tree planted by John and Charles Wesley.
+These churches include such familiar names as The African Methodist Episcopal Church, the Uniting Church, the Wesleyan Church, the United Methodist Church and many more.
+And, although the names are different, a common vision of spreading the Gospel and making disciples of Christ for the transformation of the world is shared.

 Core Ministries of the World Methodist Council